How to register to vote

 How to request an absentee ballot

-To request an absentee ballot in your town/city, you must complete a Absentee Ballot Application and send the application to your Town/City Clerk.
-Applications may be delivered in-person, emailed, faxed, or mailed to the Town Clerk's Office.
+To request an absentee ballot in your town/city, you must complete an Absentee Ballot Application and send the application to your Town/City Clerk.
+Applications may be delivered in person, emailed, faxed, or mailed to the Town Clerk's Office.

 Voters may request an absentee ballot based on one of the following qualifiers:

 You plan to be absent on the day of the election from the city, town, or unincorporated place where you are domiciled.

 You cannot appear in public on election day because of observance of a religious commitment.